Senior Lecturer in Non-Medical Prescribing

 School of Health and Social Care

-Due to the expansion of our Postgraduate : Post Registration portfolio, the School of Health and Social Care at the University of Lincoln are seeking to recruit a Registered Nurse with an Independent and Supplementary Prescriber annotation.
-The successful candidate will work closely with the Programme Leads for our MSc Integrated Professional Practice and MSc Advanced Clinical Practice and take responsibility for the delivery of our level 7 prescribing modules to both NMC and HCPC registrants.
+Due to the expansion of our Postgraduate: Post Registration portfolio, the School of Health and Social Care at the University of Lincoln are seeking to recruit a Registrant (NMC or HCPC) with an Independent and Supplementary Prescriber annotation.

 Candidates should share our vision of enhancing the health and social well-being of our community and support our ambition of being recognised as a key market provider for health and social care education in the region.
-We are looking for a nurse who is dynamic, innovative and has a can do approach to facilitating change.
-The role will involve the delivery of pre and post registration education, delivery across a variety of programme where the post holders area of expertise is of value and taking responsibility for the non medical prescribing education to NMC and HCPC registered professionals.
+We are looking for a prescriber who is dynamic, innovative and has a can-do approach to facilitating change.
+The role will involve the delivery of pre and post registration education, delivery across a variety of programme where the post holder’s area of expertise is of value and taking responsibility for the non-medical prescribing education to NMC and HCPC registered professionals.